umputun/secrets/README.md

 # Safe Secrets - safer and easy way to transfer passwords.

-The primary use-case is sharing sensetive data by making this information self-destructed, accessible only once and protected by easy-to-pass pin code.
-I just needed a simple and better alternative to the most popular way of passing passwords.
-Doing this by email always made me worry and the usual "protection" by sending user and password info in two different emails is just a joke.
+The primary use-case is sharing sensetive data by making the information self-destructed, accessible only once and protected by easy-to-share PIN code.
+I just needed a simple and better alternative to the most popular way of passing passwords, which is why this project was created.
+Doing this by email always made me concerned about the usual "security" of sending user and password info in two different emails - which is just a joke.

 ## Usage

 It runs on **[safesecret.info](https://safesecret.info)** for real.
-Feel free to use it if you crazy enough to trust me, or just run your own from prepared docker image.
-Sure, you can build from sources as well.
+Feel free to use it if you are crazy enough to trust me, or just run your own from prepared docker image.
+And of course, you can build from sources as well.

-Create safesecret link to your message by entering 3 things:
+Create a Safesecret link to your message by entering 3 things:
- - message itself
+ - Content of your secret message
- - expiration time
+ - Expiration time of your secret message
- - pin code
+ - Secret PIN

- This will give you a link you could send by email, chat or transfered by using any other transport.
+ This will give you a link which you can send by email, chat or share by using any other means.
- As soon as recipient opens the link he will be asked for the pin and will get your message.
+ As soon as yout recipient opens the link they will be asked for the secret PIN and see your secret message.
- Pin is (usually) numeric and easy to pass by voice call or sms.
+ The PIN is (typically) numeric and easy to pass by a voice call or text message.
- Each link can be opened only once and number of attempt to enter wrong pin is limited (3 by default).
+ Each link can be opened only ONCE and the number of attempts to enter a wrong PIN is limited to 3 times by default.

 ## How safe is this thing?

-- it doesn't keep your original message or pin anywhere, but encrypts message with pin (hashed as well)
+- It doesn't keep your original message or PIN anywhere, but encrypts your message with PIN (hashed as well)
-- it doesn't keep any sensitive info in any logs
+- It doesn't keep any sensitive info in any logs
-- it doesn't keep anything on disk in any form (in case of default engine)
+- It doesn't keep anything on a disk in any form (in case of default engine)
-- as soon as message read or expired it will be deleted and destroyed
+- As soon as a message is read or expired it will be deleted and destroyed permanently
-- in order to steal your message, bad guys will need access to your link as well as pin code
+- In order to steal your message, bad guys would need access to your link as well as PIN code

-_Feel free to suggest any other ways to make it safer._
+_Feel free to suggest any other ways to make the process safer._

-## Install
+## Installation

 1. Download `docker-compose.yml`
 1. Adjust your local `docker-compose.yml` with: